pkalro/jekyll-now/_posts/2020-07-18-Streaming responses from NodeJS.md

 ## Streaming responses with NodeJS and capturing them with oboe

 Have you ever had to build a page which shows abundant amount of data which depends on N number of upstream services.
-Let's say you are building a Users list page which displays users from different countries and each country has it's own upstream service serving the data .
+Let's say you are building a Users list page that displays users from different countries and each country has it's own upstream service serving the data.

 For example,